-The Tax Justice Network1 (TJN) is leading the campaign for Country-by-Country (CbC) reporting by multinational corporations (MNCs).
+The Publish What You Payi (PWYP) coalition and the Tax Justice Networkii (TJN) are leading the campaign for Country-by-Country (CbC) reporting by multinational corporations (MNCs).
+The opportunity to lobby on this issue has increased because the European Commission is currently undertaking a review of a proposed accounting standard that could be amended to make such reporting mandatory for all European based companies.

-The reporting TJN is calling for would require every MNC to declare:
+The reporting PWYP and TJN are calling for would require every MNC to declare:

-- 1. In which countries it operates;

-- 2. What it is called in that location;

-- What its financial performance is in every country in which it operates, including:

-- It sales, both third party and with other group companies;
+- 1. In which countries it operates; - 2.
+What it is called in that location; - 3.
+What its financial performance is in every country in which it operates, identifying both third party and intragroup trade as well as labour related information; - 4.
+How much tax (and other benefits) it pays to government locally as a consequence.

-- Purchases, split in the same way;

-- Labour costs and employee numbers;

-- Financing costs split between those paid to third parties and to other group members;

-- Its pre-tax profit;

-- 4. How much it pays in tax and other ways to the government of the country in which it is operating as a consequence.

 Our proposal requires this information for all territories - without exception - in which a multinational corporation operates.
-Anything less will not do or transactions might be lost to view.
+Anything less will not do.
 This does not require each country to agree as the requirement would be imposed by an International Financial Reporting Standard.